ADU Rules in Seattle, Washington

 Can I build an ADU in Seattle?

 Yes.
-ADUs are allowed in All residential zones in Seattle.
-The maximum size for a detached ADU is 1,200 sq ft.
-No owner-occupancy is required.
+ADUs are allowed in All residential zones (Neighborhood Residential and other residential zones) in Seattle.
+The maximum size for a detached ADU is 1,000 sq ft of floor area above grade (size also constrained by FAR and lot coverage).
+Owner-occupancy is not required, so you can rent out the ADU.

 How much does an ADU cost in Seattle?